GladiusSlicer/GladiusSlicer/README.md

 **Questions?** Please use the github discussion page.

 **Want to contribute?** Open a PR.
-Contributing document coming.
+See contributing document for more information.

-Gladius Slicer is currently in a Alpha state and very little is stable so assume any new release will cause breaking bugs.
+Gladius Slicer is currently in a alpha state and very little is stable so assume any new release will cause breaking bugs.
 If you need something stable, please open an issue or discussion, so we can plan out the interface.

 # Usage